News APP

 Get Rediff News in your Inbox:

-A Seattle police officer, whose insensitive comments and laughter following the death of an Indian student had caused outrage, has been fired.
+A United States police officer, whose insensitive comments and laughter following the horrific death of a 23-year-old Indian student had caused outrage, has been fired from the Seattle Police Department.

 IMAGE: Jaahnavi Kandula.
 Photograph: ANI

-Jaahnavi Kandula, 23, was struck by a police vehicle driven by Seattle Police Officer Kevin Dave as she was crossing a street on January 23.
+Jaahnavi Kandula was struck by a speeding police vehicle driven by Seattle Police Officer Kevin Dave as she was crossing a street on January 23 last year.

-Interim Chief Sue Rahr at the Seattle Police Department said in an internal email that the hurt Auderer's words have inflicted on Kandula's family "cannot be erased.
-The actions this individual police officer have brought shame on the Seattle Police Department and our entire profession, making the job of every police officer more difficult".
+Interim Chief Sue Rahr at the Seattle Police Department said in an internal email, seen by PTI Wednesday, that the hurt Auderer's words have inflicted on Kandula's family “cannot be erased.
+The actions (of) this individual police officer have brought shame on the Seattle Police Department and our entire profession, making the job of every police officer more difficult.”

 Get Rediff News in your Inbox: